-^{} Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)
+Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)

-Please use this space if you wish to add anything to explain or expand on the ratings given above :-
+Please use this space if you wish to add anything to explain or expand on the ratings given above:

-The Order creating the Authority and its constitution provides full voting rights to all elected Members.
+The Order creating the Authority and its Constitution provides full voting rights to all elected Members.
 Co-optees do not have voting rights.
+All members of the Local Pension Board have equal voting rights.